Otto II, Count of Nassau-Siegen

 Count Otto II of Nassau-Siegen (c.
 1305 – between 6 December 1350 and 25 January 1351), Otto II.
 Graf von Nassau-Siegen, was since 1343 Count of Nassau-Siegen (a part of the County of Nassau).
 He descended from the Ottonian Line of the House of Nassau.

+Otto is not considered to have been a good regent.
+His short reign was a succession of feuds during which the country was devastated and the sources of prosperity were blocked.

 Biography

 Otto was born c.
 1305 as the eldest son of Count Henry I of Nassau-Siegen and Lady Adelaide of Heinsberg and Blankenberg.

-In 1336, Otto and his younger brother Henry concluded a provisional division treaty for their father’s county.
+In 1336, Otto and his younger brother Henry concluded a provisional division treaty for their father's county.
 However, Henry's marriage in 1339 led to conflict between the two brothers.
 Otto even forged an alliance with Landgrave Herman I of Hesse against Henry in 1340.
 A new division treaty followed on 18 June 1341, which assigned to Otto the Siegerland, the Mark Herborn with Dillenburg and the district of Haiger, as well as Löhnberg.

 Otto succeeded his father in July or August 1343.
 The following year, Otto sold castle and lordship of Löhnberg to Count palatine Rupert I and Count Gerlach I of Nassau.
-On 20 September of that same year, Otto was granted city privileges for Dillenburg by Holy Roman Emperor Louis ‘the Bavarian’.
+On 20 September of that same year, Otto was granted city privileges for Dillenburg by Holy Roman Emperor Louis the Bavarian.